Saints. It hurt.

 Olive felt his heart skip a beat.
 How—she saw?
-The nightmare that kept Olive from sleeping every night.
+The nightmare that kept him from sleeping every night.
 That memory that had become twisted over the eight years since the incident.

 “Oh, I saw that too!”
 Maria exclaimed.
 “What was that?”

 She saw too?
 All of them?
 Of course, they saw.
 Synchronization.
 But memories?
 Dreams?
 What else could they see and feel?
 Could they feel the panic seizing his chest right now?
 The fear?
 No. Get out.

 “It’s all right, Olive,” Atienna murmured, voice gentle.
 “Let’s not delve into it too much.”

 He looked up from the ground.
 They were all looking at him.
 Maria with a bit of curiosity.
 Jericho with a blank stare.
 Atienna with the same sympathy in her eyes as always.
 And Werner with furrowed brows.

 The soldier studied Olive for a moment before he nodded.
 “This is good information.
 Now we know that memories may also factor into the equation.”

 “You nearly died with the assassination attempt, correct, Olive Chance?
 Around four or five days ago,” Jericho recalled matter-of-factly.

 Olive shrugged and nodded, grateful for the deviation, although he was unnerved at the bluntness.
 He could feel Atienna shoot him a look of concern and could even feel the emotion, which unnerved him even more.